Windol-M/CS_4450/README.md

 3. Then enter the folder using "cd <Your Project Folder>"

 4. Install Required Software:
     This includes Installing Python 3, Check version: python --version.
 Install Java (Required for ANTLR) Check version: java -version.
 Then Install the ANTLR4 Python Runtime.
 Then Run: pip install antlr4-python3-runtime.
 Then Download the ANTLR4 Tool by going to: https://www.antlr.org/download.html.
 Download the file named similar to: antlr-4.13.1-complete.jar.
 Alternatively, you could download the jar through pip with the command: pip install antlr4-tools.
+To run deliverable 3, you must also install antlr-denter.
+This can be installed through pip with the command: pip install antlr-denter.

 5. Generate Lexer & Parser Files
     Everytime you updated <GrammarFile.g4>, you must regenerate ANTLR files.
 Then navigate to the grammar folder: cd grammar.
 Then Run the ANTLR tool manually using Java.
 Then copy and paste exactly the command below, replacing <PATH> with your actual path to the ANTLR jar: java -jar C:\antlr\antlr-4.13.1-complete.jar, antlr4 -Dlanguage=Python3 <GrammarFile.g4> -o <output_folder>.
 If you used pip to install antlr4, you can do this command with antlr4 -Dlanguage=Python3 <GrammarFile.g4>.